Average Riverside County Gas Price Rises for Third Day in a Row

-(CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County rose Thursday for the third consecutive day, increasing 2 cents to $4.778.
+RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County rose Thursday the third consecutive day, increasing 2 cents to $4.778.

 The increase was the third since a 24-day streak of increases totaling 31 cents ended Sunday when it dropped one-tenth of a cent, according to figures from the AAA and Oil Price Information Service.
 It rose 1.4 cents Wednesday and four-tenths of a cent Tuesday.